jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 - Basic understanding of Docker and how to create a Docker image.
 - Basic understanding of Kubernetes and how to deploy applications to Kubernetes with ArgoCD and Crossplane.
 - A Github account (Free, Team or Enterprise)
-- Create a [fork](https://github.com/azurenoops/pe-backstage-azure-workshop) of the repository from the **main** branch to help you keep track of your potential changes.

 3 development options are available:
   - 🥇 **Preferred method** : Pre-configured GitHub Codespace